-As a fund of Akron Community Foundation, the Medina County Community Fund can accept a variety of gifts, from appreciated securities to bequests.
+As a fund of Akron Community Foundation, the Gay Community Endowment Fund can accept a variety of gifts, from appreciated securities to bequests.

-No matter which method you choose, your gift to the Medina County Community Fund will enrich the lives of residents in our community for generations to come.
+No matter which method you choose, your gift to the Gay Community Endowment Fund will positively impact the gay, lesbian, bisexual and transgender community for generations to come.
 You can choose to either give now or give later:

 Publicly traded securities

 You receive a double benefit if the stock has appreciated: an immediate charitable deduction for the fair market value of the securities donated and exemption from any capital gains tax on the appreciation.
 The fair market value of contributed securities can be deducted up to 30 percent of the donor's adjusted gross income.

 In addition, if the deduction amount is larger than the donor can use in one year, the surplus can be carried as a charitable deduction over the next five years.
 See how we make transferring stock

 Mutual fund shares

 Like gifts of publicly traded securities, gifts of mutual fund shares are deductible up to the full fair market value.
 Some mutual fund companies have special procedures for gifts of mutual funds.
 The effective date of the gift and possibly the year for which the deduction is available is determined by the date the transfer of mutual funds

 The contributed value per share must be discounted from the value per share for a controlling interest, as determined by a qualified independent appraisal.
 There can be no agreement restricting or requiring the resale of the stock by the charitable recipient.
 If the company offers to redeem the shares, however, the community foundation can take the proceeds or reinvest them for a better return.
 The company does not reissue the shares; all shares outstanding increase in value.